pacifiquerubasha/100DaysJavascript/DAY50/day50.md

 ```
 First failed try!
-We cannot chain method on each other because the second method(`changeLastName`) will be called on undefined because the `changeName` does not return anything.
+We cannot chain method on each other because the second method(`changeLastName`) will be called on undefined.
+Reason being that the `changeName` does not return anything.

 The solution will then be making sure the first method returns the current object.